 If you’re new to using Indian VPN, know that the term stands for ‘Virtual Private Network’.
 As the name implies, a VPN encrypts any internet activity from your device.

 This makes it impossible for anyone to see what you’re doing online.
-You are invisible, to the government, your internet service provider, to everyone.
-Using a privacy service also allows you to access restricted content, which has become part of everyday life in India.
+You are invisible, to your internet service provider, to everyone.
+Using a privacy service also allows you to access geo-blocked content, which has become part of everyday life in India.

 As of 2019, India has imposed a widespread ban on pornography, banning 857 sites.
 There are also bans on freedom of speech in the media, with heavy political censorship.